mindkomm/timber-integration-woocommerce/docs/usage.md

 ## WooCommerce context

 The integration adds some context variables to the global Timber context.
-When you access the context through `Timber::get_context()`, you’ll get access to certain variables.
+When you access the context through `Timber::context()`, you’ll get access to certain variables.

 ### Global context